khulnasoft/tracker/docs/docs/advanced/caching-events.md

 # Special: Caching Events

-Tracee has an events caching (in-memory) mechanism.
+Tracker has an events caching (in-memory) mechanism.
 In order to check latest caching options you may execute:

 ```console